 United Kingdom

-Current motorcycle series since September 2001, rear plate in black on yellow.
+Current motorcycle series since September 2001 in black on yellow.

 The registration consists of two letters, followed by two numerals above three letters.